4 Tips for Making the Most of the Post-Holiday Downswing

 December is a big month for going out and dining at restaurants.
 When January hits, people want to spend more time at home and recover.
 This is a great time to offer a new takeout deal or a “New Year, New You” healthy meal special if you are a restaurant owner.
 This could work for both carry-out and delivery—and January might be a good month to test out delivery as a service if you don’t offer it already.
 Even though you may have fewer people in the restaurant, you can still get sales from the people dining at home.

 Start a Loyalty Program

 People love to be rewarded for their spending and have the opportunity to earn free items in exchange for their purchases.
+If one of your business goals for the new year is more customers, launching a loyalty program can be a great place to start.
 A common practice with loyalty programs is to offer something free after the 10th purchase.
 For the month of January, think about decreasing this to five purchases.
 By setting a smaller, more achievable goal during that month, you may be surprised by the traffic you see coming in your business.

 After the success of the holiday season for many small business owners in the retail and restaurant industries, it can be hard to deal with the sales slump that can occur in January.
 Seasonal downswings are common, and if you know that this is a historically challenging time for you, there are ways that you can prepare in advance of the next cycle.
 At the very least, this would be a good time to get some brainstorming and planning done to increase sales during the rest of the year.